netw0rm/atlaskit/README.md

 This should only be used for shared variables, not shared rules.
 By default, this will already include the shared colors from the `share-styles` package.

 ## Add a dependency to a component
-Ensure that when running `npm install --save ...` you are in the component's directory, **not in the root!**.
+Ensure that when running `yarn add --save ...` you are in the component's directory, **not in the root!**.

 ## Verify a component bundle
 If you want to check that webpack is correctly bundling your component, you can build it locally to confirm.

 ```
-yarn run prepublish/single my-component-name
+yarn run prepublish/single @atlaskit/my-component-name
 ```

 This will build the component and place the generated bundle under `packages/my-component-name/dist/`.